 Toronto Foundation is responding by shifting our social impact investing work from a pilot program to core business.
-Our Board of Directors approved a $10M pool of available funds, and working with our social impact partners at the MaRS Centre for Impact Investing, we made a number of high impact investments this year that address some key issue areas from our Toronto’s Vital Signs Report.
+Our Board of Directors approved a $10M pool of available funds, and working with our social impact partners at the MaRS Centre for Impact Investing, we made a number of high impact investments that address some key issue areas from our Toronto’s Vital Signs Report.

 Investment for Social Good

-Toronto Foundation will pilot a unique Social Impact Investment Fund in 2018/19 for donors interested in establishing a permanent fund where we maximize every dollar of the investment for social good.
+In 2018/19 Toronto Foundation piloted a unique Social Impact Investment Fund for donors interested in establishing a permanent fund where we maximize every dollar of the investment for social good.

 OUR PROGRESS TO DATE

 $750K green bonds

 Founded in 2013, CoPower is Canada‘s first clean energy investment platform, providing impact investors with the opportunity to invest in a portfolio of senior, secured loans to clean energy infrastructure projects that generate a financial return and measurable climate benefits.